 - Standard Commercial Segment.
-The Standard Commercial Segment includes the standard lines commercial property/casualty insurance products and services handled by our Standard Commercial business unit, that is comprised of our American Hallmark Insurance Services and ECM subsidiaries. - Specialty Commercial Segment.
-The Specialty Commercial Segment includes the excess and surplus lines commercial property/casualty and medical professional liability insurance products and services handled by our E&S Commercial business unit, the general aviation insurance products and services handled by our General Aviation business unit and the commercial excess liability and umbrella products handled by our Excess & Umbrella business unit.
-Our E&S Commercial business unit is comprised of our TGA, PAAC and TGARSI subsidiaries.
+The Standard Commercial Segment includes the standard lines commercial property/casualty insurance products and services handled by our Standard Commercial business unit and the workers compensation insurance products handled by our Workers Comp business unit.
+Our Standard Commercial business unit is comprised of our American Hallmark Insurance Services and ECM subsidiaries.
+Our Workers Comp business unit is comprised of our TBIC Holdings, TBIC and TBICRM subsidiaries.
+The Workers Comp business unit was acquired July 1, 2011. - Specialty Commercial Segment.
+The Specialty Commercial Segment includes the excess and surplus lines commercial property/casualty and medical professional liability insurance products and services handled by our E&S Commercial business unit, the general aviation insurance products and services handled by our General Aviation business unit and the commercial excess liability and umbrella products handled by our Excess & Umbrella business unit, as well as certain Specialty Programs which are managed at the parent level.
+Our E&S Commercial business unit is comprised of our TGA, PAAC and TGASRI subsidiaries.
 Our General Aviation business unit is comprised of our Aerospace Insurance Managers, ASRI and ACMG subsidiaries.
-Our Excess & Umbrella business unit is compromised of our HXS and HDS subsidiaries.
-The Excess & Umbrella business unit was acquired August 29, 2008. - Personal Segment.
-The Personal Segment includes the non-standard personal automobile, low value dwelling/homeowners, renters, motorcycle and business auto insurance products and services handled by our Personal Lines business unit, that is comprised of American Hallmark General Agency, Inc. and Hallmark Claims Services, Inc., both of which do business as Hallmark Insurance Company.
+Our Excess & Umbrella business unit is compromised of our HXS and HDS subsidiaries. - Personal Segment.
+The Personal Segment includes the non-standard personal automobile, low value dwelling/homeowners, renters, manufactured homes, motorcycle and business auto insurance products and services handled by our Personal Lines business unit, that is comprised of American Hallmark General Agency, Inc. and Hallmark Claims Services, Inc., both of which do business as Hallmark Insurance Company.